Cognitive Behavioural Hypnotherapy and how it can help you

 Hypnosis is a state of deep relaxation that you allow yourself to go into.
 But it’s something that everyone has experienced before, either when daydreaming, or when extremely focused on an activity.
 Hypnotherapy enables you to use this state to access the power of your imagination to help you change your thinking and feelings about an issue.
 You are in control at all times, in the same way that when you are daydreaming you can ‘snap out’ of it whenever you want.

 Is this like stage hypnosis?

 No, not really.
 Although stage hypnotists do use some similar hypnotic techniques, they employ selection methods, trickery and illusion to provide entertainment with audience members who are usually extraverts who enjoy the ‘permission’ that being ‘hypnotised’ gives them to have fun.

 The issues below are those that I specialise in.
-If you need to deal with a problem that isn’t listed below, please contact me.
+Click on the + sign by each for more details.
+The list isn’t exhaustive so if you need something that isn’t listed below, just call or email me.
 If I need to refer you to someone more experienced in that area, I will, and if Cognitive Behavioural Hypnotherapy is unlikely to help (though there are not many of those) I will try to point you in the right direction.

 You may have tried to quit smoking using other methods already, like nicotine patches, vaping or gum but found you’ve picked it up again, perhaps being tempted in a social situation or when under pressure or stress.
 So, if you are motivated to quit but need help to work on it, we should talk.